 What is Cycle Against the Beast?

-The inaugural ride will take place in May/June, 2017.
-The aim is to ride from Spotless Stadium, in Sydney’s west, and finishing up at either the Melbourne Cricket Ground (MCG), in Melbourne.
-I intend to arrive in time for Big Freeze 3, which is on the 12th of June (Queen’s Birthday public holiday).
-The Big Freeze is a high profile charity fund raiser for the Cure for MND Foundation, and the first one took place on the 9th of June, 2014.
+The first ride took place in May & June 2017.
+I started from the then named Spotless Stadium (now named Giants Stadium) on the 20th of May, and arrived at the Melbourne Cricket Ground (MCG) on the 8th of June – in plenty of time for Big Freeze 3 on the 12th of June (Queen’s Birthday public holiday).
+The Big Freeze is a high profile charity fund raiser for Fight MND (previously known as the Cure for MND Foundation), and the first one took place on the 9th of June, 2014.

 Why Cycle Against the Beast?